-The Participating Contractor applying for incentives shall document that non-residential systems are sized according to the requirements of Section 3.2.1.
+The Participating Contractor applying for incentives shall document that non-residential systems are sized according to the requirements of Section 3.3.

-3.2.3.4 Air Source Variable Refrigerant Flow Heat Pump Systems
+3.4.2.5 Air Source Variable Refrigerant Flow Heat Pump Systems

-Air Source Variable Refrigerant Flow (ASVRF) systems are engineered direct exchange (DX) multi-split systems that circulate refrigerant between a variable capacity compressor and multiple indoor air handlers, each capable of individual zone temperature control.
-They provide some major advantages, including the ability for heat recovery that allows them to heat and cool different zones simultaneously; optimized performance across a range of zonal comfort levels and partial load conditions; and the avoidance of ductwork or the need for secondary circulation fluids such as chilled or heated water.
+Air Source Variable Refrigerant Flow (ASVRF) systems are engineered direct expansion (DX) multi-split systems that circulate refrigerant between a variable capacity compressor and multiple indoor air handlers, each capable of individual zone temperature control.
+They provide some major advantages, including the ability for heat recovery that allows them to heat and cool different zones simultaneously, optimized performance across a range of zonal comfort levels and partial load conditions, and the avoidance of ductwork or the need for secondary circulation fluids such as chilled or heated water.
 Because they circulate refrigerant and allow for a separate outside air ventilation system, they require less ceiling space than conventional systems.

-ASVRF Systems may be eligible for Category 4 Custom Space Heating Applications.
+ASVRF Systems may be eligible for Category 4 Custom Full Load Space Heating Applications.

-All ASVRF systems tested under AHRI standard 1230 are eligible.
-ASVRF systems up to 240,000 Btu/h cooling capacity must meet or exceed current ENERGY STAR® Light Commercial HVAC Key Product Criteria.33 For systems with capacities greater than those covered by ENERGY STAR®, heat pump efficiencies must meet or exceed local energy code.
-The program will adopt a NEEP cold-climate ASVRF specification when it is issued.
+- ASVRF systems must be rated under AHRI Standard 1230 to be considered for eligibility.
+ASVRF systems between 65,000 and 240,000 Btu/h cooling capacity must meet or exceed current requirements under ENERGY STAR Criteria for Certified Cold Climate Light Commercial Heat Pumps. - For systems with capacities greater than those covered by ENERGY STAR, heat pump efficiencies must exceed local energy code.